BitcoinDesign/Meta/Code-of-Conduct.md

 ## No Scam Rule

-The Bitcoin Design Slack is not intended to be used for discussing trading or investment strategies.
+The Bitcoin Design Discord is not intended to be used for discussing trading or investment strategies.
 Please do not post in a channel about, or direct message any member to discuss, the following:

 - Crypto trading
 - Investment strategies